This article is sponsored by American Express. We may receive a commission if you apply for a card via a link in this article.

 You can transfer points to Qantas and all other airlines (except Air New Zealand) at a 2:1 ratio, which means you effectively earn up to 1.125 airline frequent flyer points per $1 spent on your Platinum Card.
 That’s very impressive.
 (For Air New Zealand, 200 Membership Rewards points convert to 1 Airpoints Dollar.)

 Qantas and Velocity also run regular promotions offering bonus points for transfers from Membership Rewards.
-I received a personalised 20% bonus offer from Qantas in June, and Velocity had a public 20% bonus offer in May, both of which I used to transfer some points.
+I recently took advantage of 20% bonus offers from both Qantas and Velocity.

 If transferring points to airlines or hotels isn’t for you, then you can use Membership Rewards points to pay for eligible purchases on your card, shop with David Jones, buy a range of gift cards, or pay for travel with American Express Travel.
 With these redemptions, you get $50 of value per 10,000 points used (i.e. you can redeem 10,000 points to pay for an eligible $50 purchase on your card or to buy a $50 gift voucher) – which again is excellent value.